 In January, the Walt Disney Company announced that it would be "embarking on what many view as a long-overdue course correction for the Jungle Cruise" attractions at both Disneyland in California and Walt Disney World in Florida.
 And now, those updates to make them more inclusive are nearly ready to share with park goers: the Disneyland Park Jungle Cruise ride will officially reopen on July 16 (the WDW attraction updates are expected to be complete later this summer).

 One of the earliest attractions that families could visit when Disneyland first opened its doors in 1955, Jungle Cruise's concept was initially based on nature documentaries.
-However, Disney fans have called out aspects of the ride — such as scenes along the attraction's route that depict indigenous people in barbaric ways — as offensive.
+However, Disney fans have called out aspects of the original ride — such as scenes along the attraction's route that depict indigenous people in barbaric ways — as offensive.

 "With Jungle Cruise, we're bringing to life more of what people love — the humor and wit of our incredible skippers, while making needed updates."

-Disney fans will also be happy to learn that Jungle Cruise, the movie based on the ride starring Dwayne Johnson and Emily Blunt, is coming out in July after its initial 2020 release date was postponed due to the pandemic.
+Disney fans will also be happy to learn that Jungle Cruise, the movie based on the ride starring Dwayne Johnson and Emily Blunt, is coming out on July 30 after its initial 2020 release date was postponed due to the pandemic.
 Take a closer look at what to expect from the updated ride in the concept art ahead.